METEO 3 Lesson 5 Images

 Text description of the scanning at angles of elevation as large as 19.5 degrees image.

-The image is a line chart displaying different elevation angles with corresponding colored lines.
+The image is a chart displaying different elevation angles radars can scan at.
 The x-axis represents the "Range (km)" from 0 to 100, while the y-axis indicates "Height ARL (ft)" from 0 to 50000.
-Each colored line represents a different elevation angle, ranging from 0.5 to 19.5 degrees, shown in a legend at the top.
+Each line is colored and represents a different elevation angle, ranging from 0.5 to 19.5 degrees, shown in a legend at the top.
 The elevation lines fan out from the bottom left corner, spreading upwards and to the right, toward the top of the chart.
 These lines are colored blue, light blue, purple, mustard, green, red, dark blue, and orange.
 The label "VCP 215" is prominently displayed in large, bold text towards the top left of the chart.

 Credit: National Weather Service